 Careers

-Huronia Historical Parks operates two of Ontario’s premier historic attractions, Sainte-Marie among the Hurons in Midland, and Discovery Harbour in Penetanguishene.
-Both locations are attractions of the Ministry of Tourism, Culture and Sport.
+Huronia Historical Parks operates three of Ontario’s premier historic attractions, Sainte-Marie among the Hurons in Midland, Discovery Harbour in Penetanguishene and Nancy Island in Wasaga Beach.
+All locations are attractions of the Ministry of Tourism, Culture and Sport.
 We offer tremendous opportunities to work with an exciting team in a unique environment with diverse visitors from around the world.

 Summer jobs for students